For Your Attention

 What to bring to your next support group meeting

-- The latest SUPPORT GROUP UPDATE by direct email to you is now sent on 6 or 7 March - please read and note (p.s.
+- The last SUPPORT GROUP UPDATE by direct email to you was sent on 6 or 7 March - please read and note (p.s.
 Have you informed or invited your Regional Manager to attend your meeting?
-They can bring extra detail and answers to your questions.)
+They can bring extra detail and answers to your questions.

-- Your PBR funding considerations and contributions for your PCW(s) for term 2, 2018 (hopefully done by now)
+- Your PBR funding considerations and contributions for your PCW(s) for term 3, 2018

-- mark your diaries: SMG CONFERENCE 2018 for your PCWs will be on Tues evening SEPT 25 – Thurs afternoon SEPT 27 (we’ll invite you to the specific parts later).
+- mark your diaries: SMG CONFERENCE 2018 for your PCWs will be on Tues evening SEPT 25 – Thurs afternoon SEPT 27 that's the last week of term 3, and will be back at SEATON Christian Family Centre (we’ll invite you to the specific parts later).